Background

 - Judicial authorities which are competent for prosecuting somebody in the context of penal proceedings and for conducting judicial inquiries before bringing charges against someone

-- The authorities that are competent for granting visas and/or residence permits,
+- The authorities that are competent for granting visas and/or residence permits

 - The authorities that are competent for issuing motor vehicles registration documents.